Quentin Grimes

-Quentin Marshall Grimes (born May 8, 2000) is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA).
+Quentin Marshall Grimes (born May 8, 2000) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
 He played college basketball for the Kansas Jayhawks and the Houston Cougars.

 High school career

 Grimes attended The Woodlands College Park High School in The Woodlands, Texas, graduating in 2018.
 He was the first basketball player in school history to letter on the varsity team and start in all games as a freshman.
 Over the course of his high school career he earned a weighted 3.38 GPA.
-During his senior year of high school, Grimes averaged 29.5 points, 8.6 rebounds, 4.9 assists, 1.8 steals, and 1.5 blocks per game, and led the College Park Cavaliers to a 21–13 overall record.
-He left high school with 2,863 points, 854 rebounds, 582 assists, 213 steals, and 127 blocks in total.
+During his senior year of high school, Grimes averaged 29.5 points, 8.6 rebounds, 4.9 assists, 1.8 steals and 1.5 blocks per game, and led the College Park Cavaliers to a 21–13 overall record.
+He left high school with 2,863 points, 854 rebounds, 582 assists, 213 steals and 127 blocks in total.
 Grimes was named the All-Greater Houston Player of the Year, the Gatorade State Player of the Year, and a McDonald's All-American.
-Just before entering college, he was projected as a top 5 pick in the 2019 NBA draft.
+Just before entering college, he was projected as a top-5 pick in the 2019 NBA draft.

 Recruiting

-On November 15, 2017, he committed to playing college basketball at the University of Kansas, choosing the Jayhawks over offers from Kentucky, Marquette, Texas, and eight other schools.
+On November 15, 2017, he committed to playing college basketball at the University of Kansas, choosing the Jayhawks over offers from Kentucky, Marquette, Texas and eight other schools.

 College career

 Kansas

-In his first college game, Grimes had 21 points and six 3-pointers against Michigan State.
-As a freshman at Kansas, Grimes averaged 8.4 points, 2.5 rebounds and 2.0 assists per game, shooting 34 percent from the 3-point line and 38.4 percent from the field.
+In his first college game, Grimes had 21 points and six three-pointers against Michigan State.
+As a freshman at Kansas, Grimes averaged 8.4 points, 2.5 rebounds and 2.0 assists per game, shooting 34 percent from the three-point line and 38.4 percent from the field.
 After the season, he declared for the 2019 NBA draft but withdrew before the deadline and decided to transfer to Houston.

 Houston

 Grimes was granted a waiver and was eligible to play for Houston immediately instead of sitting out a season.
 On November 19, 2019, he scored a sophomore season-high 32 points to help beat Rice, 97–89.
 Grimes scored 21 points and pulled down six rebounds versus Texas State on December 4 and had 24 points and four rebounds in a road victory at South Carolina on December 8.
 He was named American Athletic Conference (AAC) player of the week on December 9.
-As a sophomore, Grimes averaged 12.1 points, 2.6 assists, and 3.7 rebounds per game.
+As a sophomore, Grimes averaged 12.1 points, 2.6 assists and 3.7 rebounds per game.

 On February 25, 2021, Grimes scored a career-high 33 points and made eight three-pointers in an 81–57 win against Western Kentucky.
 He was selected as AAC tournament MVP after scoring 21 points in a 91–54 win over Cincinnati in the final.
 He led Houston to the Final Four at the 2021 NCAA tournament.
-As a junior, Grimes averaged 17.8 points, 2.0 assists, and 5.7 rebounds per game, sharing AAC Player of the Year honors with Tyson Etienne.
+As a junior, Grimes averaged 17.8 points, 2.0 assists and 5.7 rebounds per game, sharing AAC Player of the Year honors with Tyson Etienne.
 On April 9, he announced that he would declare for the 2021 NBA draft and forgo his remaining college eligibility.